Sameer1551/developing-base/README.md

 # NE HealthNet - Northeast India Health Monitoring System

 ## 🌟 Overview
 NE HealthNet is a comprehensive health monitoring and management system designed specifically for Northeast India.
 It provides multilingual support for 25+ regional languages, open access health reporting for citizens, and role-based dashboards for health workers and administrators.
-The system is built as a modern frontend application with local data storage and comprehensive health analytics.
+The system is built as a full-stack application with a React frontend and Express.js backend, featuring real-time data persistence and comprehensive health analytics.

 ## 🚀 Key Features